-9.6.1 Where a member of staff identifies a concern about a Governor, they must report the matter immediately to the Chair of Governors or the Nominated Safeguarding Governor.
-If either the Chair of Governors or the Nominated Safeguarding Governor is the subject of an allegation, the staff member must report the matter to the other.
+9.6.1 Where a member of staff identifies a concern about a Governor, they must report the matter immediately to the Chair of Governors, who is also theNominated Safeguarding Governor.
+If the Chair of Governors is the subject of an allegation, the staff member must report the matter to the other.